TzorAL/documentation-guide/README.md

 ### Merge API descriptions

-To merge multiple API descriptions, you need to use the [redocly](https://redocly.com/docs/cli/) cli
+To merge multiple API descriptions, you need to use the [redocly-cli](https://redocly.com/docs/cli/)

 To install Redocly, you'll need to use npm (Node Package Manager) since Redocly is a set of tools for working with APIs and documentation, and it's built on top of Node.js.
 Here are the general steps to install Redocly using npm: